-The EC-130J Commando Solo, a specially-modified four-engine Hercules transport, conducts information operations, psychological operations and civil affairs broadcasts in AM, FM, HF, TV and military communications bands.
+The EC-130J Commando Solo, a specially modified, four-engine Hercules transport, conducts Military Information Support Operation (MISO) and civil affairs broadcasts in AM, FM, HF, TV and military communications bands.
 A typical mission consists of a single-ship orbit offset from the desired target audience - either military or civilian personnel.

-The Air Force Special Operations Command's 193rd Special Operations Wing, Middletown, Pa., has total responsibility for the Commando Solo and Commando Solo Super J missions.
+The Air Force Special Operations Command's 193rd Special Operations Wing, Middletown, Pa., has total responsibility for the Commando Solo and Super J missions.

 Many modifications have been made to the aircraft.
-These include enhanced navigation systems, self-protection equipment, air refueling and the capability of broadcasting analog radio and analog color TV on all worldwide standards.
+These include enhanced navigation systems, self-protection equipment, air refueling and the capability of broadcasting analog radio (AM, FM, HF) and analog color TV on all worldwide standards.

 In 1990, the 193rd joined the newly formed Air Force Special Operations Command, and the wing's aircraft were redesignated Commando Solo, with no change in mission.
 In 1990-91, Commando Solo was deployed to Saudi Arabia and Turkey in support of operations Desert Shield and Desert Storm.
 Its missions included broadcasting the "Voice of the Gulf" and other highly successful programs intended to convince Iraqi soldiers to surrender.

 In 1994, Commando Solo was used to broadcast radio and TV messages to the citizens and leaders of Haiti during Operation Uphold Democracy.
 President Jean-Bertrand Aristide was featured in these broadcasts, which contributed to the orderly transition from military rule to democracy.